yjg30737/yjg30737/README.md

 <h2>💻 Python, AI enthusiast</h2>

+<p><b>Hello guys 👋 yjg30737 here</b></p>

-<p>I'm currently working as server-side developer, but i'm also working at <b>AI-related PyQt & PySide GUI software</b> as side project(<a href="https://github.com/yjg30737/pyqt-openai">pyqt-openai</a>) in my spare time.</p>
+<p>I currently work as a server-side developer, but in my spare time, I'm also involved in a side project called <b>"<a href="https://github.com/yjg30737/pyqt-openai">pyqt-openai</a>," which focuses on AI-related PyQt and PySide GUI software</b>.</p>

-Python based GUI toolkit such as PyQt and PySide has real potential since a lot of packages used for AI such as PyTorch, Tensorflow, openai, huggingface uses Python.
-You can make those packages to GUI easily.
-So it is good to make at least one of your personal chatbot with Python GUI software, what i'm doing is making my version of it.
+Python-based GUI toolkits like PyQt and PySide have tremendous potential, especially since many AI packages such as PyTorch, TensorFlow, OpenAI, and Hugging Face utilize Python.
+With these toolkits, you can easily create GUIs for those packages.
+Personally, I find it enjoyable to create my own version of a chatbot using Python GUI software.

-<p>Join the <a href="https://discord.gg/cHekprskVE">pyqt-openai Discord channel</a> if you are interested in <b>PyQt and AI</b> at the same time.
-You can ask anything you want related to latest AI technology and PyQt.
-Also, i will gladly share get latest article with you all :)</p>
+If you're interested in both PyQt and AI, feel free to join the <a href="https://discord.gg/cHekprskVE">pyqt-openai Discord channel</a>.
+You can ask any questions related to the latest AI technology and PyQt.
+Additionally, I'll be glad to share the latest articles with all of you 🙂.

 <div align=center>